 Traditionally, hardwood is finished with wax.
 This method is time-tested and produces beautiful, durable flooring.
 Wax differs from other finishes because it penetrates the wood.
 Instead of protecting the wood, it strengthens it.
 Unfortunately, this means that wear to the finish is also wear to the wood.

 Learn from the Experts

-Our showroom features thousands of flooring options, including many hardwoods and our expert staff.
+Our showroom features thousands of flooring options, including many hardwoods.
 If you’d prefer to view samples from the comfort of your home, our mobile showroom is a terrific option.
 Call today for a free, in-home consultation.